 Berenice II Euergetis: Essays in Early Hellenistic Queenship by Branko F. van Oppen de Ruiter.
 Essays about the daughter of King Magas of Cyrene (modern day Libya), who was wife to King Ptolemy III of Egypt.

 Daughters of Isis by Joyce Tyldesley.
 A history of women in ancient Egypt.
-Marriage and motherhood, employment prospects and housework, religion and death are all discussed.
-Two chapters are devoted to the influential women of the royal harem and the semi-divine queens who owned their land and everyone in it.
+Two chapters are devoted to influential women of the royal harem and semi-divine queens.

 God's Wife, God's Servant: The God's Wife of Amun by Mariam Ayad.
 During the Egyptian Twenty-Third to Twenty-Sixth dynasties (c.754-525 BC), five royal women -- Libyan and Nubian princesses -- were elevated to supreme religious authority.

 Mistress of the House, Mistress of Heaven: Women in Ancient Egypt by Anne K. Capel and Betsy M. Bryan, edited by Glenn E. Markoe.
 Art from ancient Egypt illustrates the lives of Egyptian women, including royal women.

 Women in Hellenistic Egypt: From Alexander to Cleopatra by Sarah B. Pomeroy.

 Women in Ancient Egypt by Gay Robins.